Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 Irth is still in the prototype stage (you can try out a demo on Github), and the beta app will be finished this summer.
 Seals Allers plans to test it in Sacramento, Detroit, and New York City before fully launching the app in October 2020.

-Seals Allers hopes Irth will give Black women a stronger voice in their reproductive care, enable non-Black women to learn about and hopefully withdraw support from facilities with a history of discrimination, and make it easier to document the specific forms of mistreatment Black women experience during care.
+Seals Allers hopes Irth will give black women a stronger voice in their reproductive care, enable non-black women to learn about and hopefully withdraw support from facilities with a history of discrimination, and make it easier to document the specific forms of mistreatment black women experience during care.

 “Irth is Birth, but we dropped the B for bias, so when bias is no longer a factor in birth experiences, then Irth will be the reality,” she explains.
-Seals Allers notes that while Irth was designed for Black women and birthing people, it is a tool for all marginalized groups.
+Seals Allers notes that while Irth was designed for black women and birthing people, it is a tool for all marginalized groups.

 Now, the Irth app team has ramped up their efforts online during COVID-19.
 Seals Allers is actively looking for survey respondents to better understand the impact of the pandemic on the treatment women receive.

-“We already know that COVID-19 is disproportionately hitting Black and Latino communities in cases and mortality rates.
+“We already know that COVID-19 is disproportionately hitting black and Latino communities in cases and mortality rates.
 We need to know how birthing experiences [are] also impacted,” says Seals Allers.
-“There is growing research on the numbers of preterm births, miscarriages, C-section, and all the ways the act of birth is being impacted.”
+“There is growing research on the numbers of preterm births, miscarriages, C-sections, and all the ways the act of birth is being impacted.”

 The stress of pandemic pregnancy

-In the face of COVID-19, many Black women are finding comfort in virtual prenatal care and mental healthcare.
+In the face of COVID-19, many black women are finding comfort in virtual prenatal care and mental healthcare.
 For instance, Lissaint attends check-ins with both her provider and virtual group therapy.
 The sense of community that online groups and forums bring, especially when paired with resources like the Irth app, provides them with the tools to navigate the challenge of birthing during both a pandemic and a national mortality crisis.

 One such resource is The Renée, which hosts informal, hackathon-like opportunities called “Jam Sessions” where women of color from across the country share birth stories and brainstorm solutions to make their pregnancy and birth experiences better.
-Eventually, The Renée’s founder Whitney Robinson hopes to compile these insights into an online resource.
+Eventually, The Renée’s founder, Whitney Robinson, hopes to compile these insights into an online resource.

-Robinson is well acquainted with the systemic factors that limit Black birthers’ access to quality healthcare facilities and providers, including how prolonged exposure to racism-related stress deteriorates Black people’s bodies on a cellular level—a process referred to as “weathering.”
+Robinson is well acquainted with the systemic factors that limit black birthers’ access to quality healthcare facilities and providers, including how prolonged exposure to racism-related stress deteriorates black people’s bodies on a cellular level—a process referred to as “weathering.”

 On April 19, Robinson held a virtual jam session on “Anti-Weathering” as a direct response to COVID-19, hoping to provide women of color with the opportunity to prioritize themselves despite the demands of the pandemic.
 During the inaugural session, participants prepared a custom recipe of sweet potato flatbread with caramelized onion and collard pesto that was developed by local preservationist Gabrielle Etienne.
-Robinson arranged the delivery of fresh ingredients from the Black farmers of Tall Grass Food Box for each of the session’s five participants.
+Robinson arranged the delivery of fresh ingredients from the black farmers of Tall Grass Food Box for each of the session’s five participants.
 They shared a meal while sharing stories.
 Another anti-weathering jam session on May 28th will feature politician Stacey Abrams.

 Robinson gave birth at 25 weeks, days before her state shut down, and her life has been a whirlwind ever since.
 Between the stress of losing her job due to COVID-related mass layoffs, regular NICU visits, and trying to be present for her husband and their other three children, she has limited time to focus on her needs postpartum.
-“My emotions are complex, a balancing act between remaining present in my relationships and bringing my A-game to the NICU to advocate for my premature infant,” Robinson says.
+“My emotions are complex, a balancing act between remaining present in my relationships and bringing my A game to the NICU to advocate for my premature infant,” Robinson says.

 Her experience has been a forceful reminder of how easy it is for the demands of the world to prevent women from taking care of themselves—especially for those who were already struggling to navigate a broken healthcare system.